mulle-c/mulle-container/README.md

 ![](pix/mulle-pointerarray.svg)

 ##### `mulle__pointerarray`

-This is a stripped down version of `mulle_pointerarray` minus the embedded `mulle_allocator` and `notakey`.
-As it has no notion of `notakey` it is not possible to erase values with random access.
+This is a stripped down version of `mulle_pointerarray` minus the `allocator`.
 It can be convenient for quickly building up C arrays of `void *`.

 ![](pix/mulle--pointerarray.svg)

-> Filled cells indicate a cell containing a pointer value.
-All values are possible, so there are no holes.
-> The array was allocated with an initial capacity of 4.
-The additions of a fifth value forced an expansion to 8 (yellow: old cells, green: new cells)
-> Therefore this array has a capacity (`size`) of 8.
-It contains 5 values (`used`), and there are 3 cells left in the arrays capacity (`size` - `used`).
+#### Special Arrays

 ##### `mulle__uniquepointerarray`

 `mulle__uniquepointerarray` is based on `mulle__pointerarray`.
 It keeps its elements of `void *` in an array in sorted order for searching by pointer equality.
 The sorting is done lazily.
+It's use is as a set.
+It's advantage over a hashtable set are low memory requirement and superior performance for smaller quantities.

 ##### `mulle__rangeset`

-This is a array of `mulle_range` elements, that are always kept in sorted order.
+This is an array of `mulle_range` elements, that are always kept in sorted order.
 A `mulle_range` is defined as

 ``` objective-c
 struct mulle_range